-Students are expected to demonstrate honesty and integrity while in attendance at Boylan High School.
+Students are expected to demonstrate honesty and integrity while in attendance at Boylan Catholic High School.
 Each student is expected to do his or her own work.
 This includes test taking, homework, class assignments and the original creation of essays, compositions, term papers and scientific research.
 All work submitted by students should be a true reflection of their effort and ability.

 The following are considered cheating:

 - Claiming credit for work not the product of one’s own honest effort.
 Students should be prepared to share with the teacher the resources they used to generate their work (for example, written passages, essays, Google slides, projects, and the like).

 - Providing access to materials or information so that credit may be dishonestly claimed by others.

 - Sharing work with another student or assisting him/her to obtain another’s work unless permitted by the teacher.